 What is Total Quality Management?

 Total Quality Management (TQM) is a management system that was developed back in the 1950’s and has been successfully deployed in a wide variety of industries from the 1980’s onwards.
-At its core TQM is a management system for a customer focused organisation that involves all employees in continuous improvement.
+At its core TQM is a management system for a customer focused organization that involves all employees in continuous improvement.
 It uses strategy, data and effective communications to integrate the quality discipline into the culture and activities of the business.
 Its approach is very similar in concept to international quality standards such as ISO9000 series and is fully aligned with lean and Six Sigma methodologies.

 TQM typically adopts 8 core guiding principles and these are:

-- Customer focus, customer first: an unwavering focus on the customer experience in all interactions with the organisation.
+- Customer focus, customer first: an unwavering focus on the customer experience in all interactions with the organization.
 From initial contact through purchase and aftermarket support, the customer should always be the main priority.

 - Employee ownership, employee involvement: all employees participate in working toward common goals.
 Total employee commitment can only be obtained after fear has been driven from the workplace, when empowerment has occurred, and when the proper environment has been created.

 - Process based, process centered: TQM focuses on the creation and implementation of processes that provide organizations with the ability to find success, repeat and sustain.

 - System integration: TQM strategies revolve around leveraging every asset available to the company.
 This is best achieved through system integration that combines disparate parts of the business into a single, well coordinated machine.